 How useful is published market information?

 It's always good to start by looking at existing information such as market reports - it's called "secondary market research".
 You can then research the missing information, carrying out your own "primary market research".

-How important is it to be impartial when gauging people's response?
+How important is it to be impartial when doing market research?